-An organiser may specify a second set of dates, the Reserve Dates for the competition.
-These may be used if the organiser postpones the competition prior to the event taking place, or if it was not possible to start any tasks during the event (i.e. no pilots launched under competition conditions).
-The 'reserve dates' will be displayed on the FAI event calendar in addition to the primary Competition Dates.
+A Competition Organiser may specify a second set of dates, the reserve dates for the competition.
+These may be used if the Competition Organiser postpones the competition prior to the event taking place, or if it was not possible to start any tasks during the event (i.e. no pilots launched under competition conditions).
+The Reserve Dates will be displayed on the FAI event calendar in addition to the primary Competition Dates.
 This is subject to the following conditions:

-• The organiser notifies the CIVL Competitions Coordinator as soon as the competition is postponed, and at the latest within 48hrs of the end date of the competition.
-(This is so the FAI calendar is updated to show that the Reserve Dates are now the actual Competition Dates)

-• Any pilot who is unable to attend the reserve dates is entitled to a refund of a minimum of 80% of any entry fee paid.
+- The Competition Organiser notifies the CIVL Competitions Coordinator as soon as the competition is postponed, and at the latest within 48hrs of the end date of the competition.
+(This is so the FAI calendar is updated to show that the Reserve Dates are now the actual Competition Dates) - Any pilot who is unable to attend the reserve rates is entitled to a refund of a minimum of 80% of any entry fee paid.
 The refund policy shall be stated in the entry regulations for the event.